Emergency Pediatric Care In La Porte / Baytown, TX

 Unresponsive Child

-A child who is unusually hard to rouse, seems limp, won’t respond to their name or looks past you rather than at you needs immediate emergency evaluation.
+A child who is unusually hard to rouse, seems limp, won’t respond to their name, or looks past you rather than at you needs immediate pediatric emergency care.

 Symptoms We Treat

-RapidCare ER evaluates the conditions below to help parents across La Porte know when a pediatric ER visit is the right move.
+RapidCare ER evaluates the conditions below to help parents across La Porte know when pediatric emergency care is needed and when a visit to a pediatric ER or pediatric emergency room is the right move.

 High fever in infants and children